streetcomplete/StreetMeasure/README.md

 - it is not available in Android versions below 7.0 and requires OpenGL ES 3.1
-- if not already installed, the measuring app is only available on Google Play store (not on F-Droid), so if the neither of the two is installed, no point in showing it to the user as an option
+- if not already installed, the measuring app is only available on Google Play store (not on F-Droid).
+So if neither of the two is installed, no point in showing it to the user as an option

-If it returns true, it may still be the case that [his device is not supported](https://developers.google.com/ar/devices) but this is something we cannot check for at this point:
+If it returns true, it may still be the case that [his device is not supported](https://developers.google.com/ar/devices) but this is something we cannot check for at this point.

 Do not forget to add `<package android:name="de.westnordost.streetmeasure"/>` to the [`<queries>`](https://developer.android.com/guide/topics/manifest/queries-element) block in your Android manifest.
-In Android 11 onwards, it must be declared which packages the app should be capable of talking to.
+In Android 11 onwards, it must be declared which packages the app should be capable of communicating with.

 ## License